Carbon Neutrality

 The SYNECO Plaza Azumino local symbiosis-type recycling facility (Azumino-shi Nagano Pref.) operated by SYNECO Inc. has installed a power generation facility using reused solar panels on its roof.
 The facilities are supplied with RE100 options from retail electric utilities, achieving a RE100 plant.

 In the future, in addition to the purchased electric power, the electric power generated by our own photovoltaic power generation facilities will also be used in our business.
+Bright Innovation Co., Ltd. served as the administrative team for the promotion of the Group's RE100 initiatives and provided one stop processes from planning to introducing these initiatives.

 By utilizing the know-how gained through these initiatives, we provide similar services to companies seeking to reduce CO₂ emissions and introduce renewable energy sources.